-Scientists continue to make breakthrough dis- "When you get to the workplace, you need the tools
+Scientists continue to make breakthrough dis- "When you get to the workplace, you need the tools doors," says Arantes.
+"Providing a palette of place that supports frequent movement is fundamental

 Cultivating vitality in the workplace

 How we experience a place affects our actions.
 Investments in the workplace can completely change employees' attitudes and behaviors, creating a new spatial vibe that boosts people's motivation and performance within a relatively